projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 Health check configuration parameters:

 - `path`: HTTP endpoint used to perform health checks on upstream service (e.g. `/healthz`).
 It expects a 200 response if the host is healthy.
 The upstream host can return 503 if it wants to immediately notify downstream hosts to no longer forward traffic to it.
 - `host`: The value of the host header in the HTTP health check request.
-If left empty (default value), the name "contour-envoy-healthcheck" will be used.
+If left empty (default value), the name "Sesame-envoy-healthcheck" will be used.
 - `intervalSeconds`: The interval (seconds) between health checks.
 Defaults to 5 seconds if not set.
 - `timeoutSeconds`: The time to wait (seconds) for a health check response.
 If the timeout is reached the health check attempt will be considered a failure.
 Defaults to 2 seconds if not set.
 - `unhealthyThresholdCount`: The number of unhealthy health checks required before a host is marked unhealthy.
 Note that for http health checking if a host responds with 503 this threshold is ignored and the host is considered unhealthy immediately.
 Defaults to 3 if not defined.